oslokommune/okdata-common-jvm/README.md

 git push --follow-tags
 ```

-Now the new patch will be picked up by jitpack.io and be built and released.
+Now the new release will be picked up by jitpack.io and be built and released.

-## Using the library:
+## Using the library

-Add to build.gradle :
+Add to build.gradle:
 ```
 repositories {
   maven { url 'https://jitpack.io' }